the philosophy

 Taking back control.

 Modern digital life runs through a handful of enormous companies that treat your photos, documents and messages as raw material — mined, modelled, and monetised.
-GeeCloud is the deliberate opposite: a private, self-hosted environment built for data sovereignty, not data extraction.
+The vault is the deliberate opposite: a private, self-hosted environment built for data sovereignty, not data extraction.
 No proprietary black boxes.
 No telemetry heading back to Silicon Valley.
 Just infrastructure that does exactly what it's told, and nothing else.

-the engine
+the fortress

-local infrastructure
+uk infrastructure

 under the hood